 The factsheets are designed to inform both critics and advocates who are interested and engaged in discussions around livestock; and aim to ensure these discussions are based on appropriately interpreted evidence and data.

-We welcome your feedback, suggestions and questions – please leave your comments below.
+We welcome your feedback, suggestions and questions – please get in touch!

 Livestock Fact Check is an ongoing project which investigates and clarifies commonly cited facts about livestock.
 The livestock factsheets and webinar are produced by the Livestock Data for Decisions (LD4D) community of practice.
 LD4D aims to drive informed livestock decision-making through better use of existing data and analyses.